Agencies · Ministries · Water Institutions · Utilities · Sponsors

 AI-Assisted Operator Support

-Embedded copilot support helps operators follow maintenance protocols, troubleshoot routine issues, and improve the consistency of field evidence and reporting.
+Embedded AI support helps operators follow maintenance protocols, resolve routine observations, and improve evidence quality before monthly review.

 Validator Field Check